Skip to content

 Background

 Claude Opus 4.6 is the most capable publicly available model in Anthropic's Claude line-up, released before the restricted Claude Mythos Preview.
 On 15 April 2026, the UK AI Security Institute (AISI) published a comparative evaluation of Mythos in which Claude Opus 4.6 was one of three comparison models — alongside GPT-5.4 and Codex 5.3 — used to benchmark Mythos on isolated capture-the-flag (CTF) cybersecurity tasks.
-Mythos scored above 85% on those tasks; Opus 4.6 fell within 5 to 10 percentage points, as did GPT-5.4 and Codex 5.3.
-The comparison established that no single-task superiority exists for Mythos over public frontier models.
+Mythos scored above 85% on those tasks; Opus 4.6 fell within 5 to 10 percentage points, establishing no single-task superiority for Mythos over public frontier models.

 For this beat, the significance is that JPMorgan Chase and other Project Glasswing partners have privileged access to Mythos while the rest of the market uses Opus 4.6 and its equivalents.
-If Mythos's advantage is in 20-hour autonomous operation chains rather than single tasks, the Glasswing access gap is more consequential than the public AISI CTF scores suggest.
+The AISI evaluation confirmed the meaningful advantage is in 20-hour autonomous operation chains rather than single tasks, and GPT-5.5's TLO clearance shows that capability frontier is no longer held by one model.